Skip to main content

 Intelligent commercial security video cameras can be integrated with access control and other security products such as sensors and alarms to provide a 360-degree view of security throughout a building.
 Security cameras that are AI-enabled can be programmed to respond to unusual activity by capturing video images when they detect abnormal motion or behavior.

-Smart sensors can also be integrated with security cameras, including sensors for intrusion detection, broken glass or noise detection.
+Smart sensors can also be integrated with security cameras, including sensors for physical intrusion detection, broken glass or noise detection.
 If a window is broken or a door is left open, the sensor will activate the camera and alert security staff to the potential incident so they can investigate.

 Making buildings safer with automated technology